GOcontroll/GOcontroll-Moduline/Moduline cheat sheet.md

 # modem manager
 mmcli --list-modems --Show the list of modems to get the modem number

-mmcli -K --modem=<modemnumber>  --Show the details of this modem
+mmcli -K --modem="modemnumber"  --Show the details of this modem